olialb/openHABdbTools/README.md

 ---

 #### Data Base Maintenance feature
 In the *[maintenance]* section you can update the value how much history your data base should keep.
-The value of *days=90* means that the dbmaintenance will delete every 1. day in month all entries in the openHAB table which are older than *90* days.
+The value of *days=90* means that the dbmaintenance will delete every 1. day of the month all entries in the openHAB table which are older than *90* days.
 ```ini
 [maintenance]
 #number of days to keep in data base